kochelmonster/recordwright/docs/article.md

 - **Flaky Tests:**
   Tests may fail intermittently due to timing issues, animations, or asynchronous behavior.

-**Traditional solutions** like page objects, stable selectors, reduced test coverage, and regular maintenance help, but do not solve the core problem: UI tests must be manually updated whenever the UI changes.
+Traditional solutions like page objects, stable selectors, reduced test coverage, and regular maintenance help, but do not solve the core problem: UI tests must be manually updated whenever the UI changes.

+---

+## A Different Approach: RecordWright

 The open-source library **RecordWright** takes a fundamentally different approach: